AB-Blue/Map-Viewer/README.md

 # Mapping Application

-## Map Visualization in 2D and 3D view
+## Map visualization in 2D and 3D view
 ### This application is available on the OneCode platform

 Please follow the instructions of provided link to create your Onecode account.